Particular/docs.particular.net/nservicebus/errors/subscribing-to-error-notifications.md

 ---
-title: Push-based error notifications
+title: Error notifications
-summary: Subscribing to push-based error notifications using reactive extensions
+summary: Subscribing to error notifications
 tags: []
 redirects:
  - nservicebus/subscribing-to-push-based-error-notifications
+ - nservicebus/errors/subscribing-to-push-based-error-notifications
 ---

 From version 5.1, we have exposed error notifications using the.

-These new event streams are exposed via the `BusNotifications` class that can be injected via DI.
+These event are exposed via the `BusNotifications` class that can be injected via DI.

 The following example shows how to be notified every time a message is about to be sent to the configured error queue so that an email is sent notifying interested parties.